this is the occasional blog of jamie rumbelow: a software engineer, writer and philosophy graduate who lives in london.

 Perhaps paternalistic reasoning is our default mode of thought and respect for individual freedom only gets bolted on in certain contexts?
 If you really believe that such-and-such a lifestyle is immoral, harmful materially and spiritually to he who practices it, why wouldn’t you want to intervene?
 Liberalism is a position most have to contort themselves into.
 I’d like to see a modern book-length treatment of this subject, exploring the changing relationship between individual and society, ideally within a framework that make sense of big data, the long death of privacy, and crypto- or techno-libertarianism.

-Aesthetics in politics.
 Hume never got to finish his ‘examination of morals, politics, and criticism’, but if he had, I imagine much of the project would be spent grounding political discourse in terms of human sentiments like approval and disgust.
-Jonathan Haidt offers a modern-day version of this story, arguing for the centrality of psychology in politics and religious discourse.
+Jonathan Haidt offers a modern-day version of this story, arguing for the centrality of psychological states in understanding politics and religious discourse.